Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Introduction

-Our answer to this question is affirmative, as demonstrated by the following three sets of results: \begin{itemize} \item[(a)] We show, perhaps for the first time, that SAA's sample complexity matches exactly with that of the canonical SMD \citep{nemirovski2009robust,ghadimi2013stochastic,lan2020first}, under comparable assumptions commonly imposed for the latter.
-More specifically, when the variance of $\nabla f(\cdot,\xi)$ is bounded by $\sigma_p^2$ --- thus the underlying randomness is heavy-tailed --- and the population-level objective function $F$ comprises of an $\mathcal L$-smooth term and an $\mathcal M$-Lipschitz term, we prove in Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate} of Section \ref{sec: SA-comparable} that, for any given $\epsilon\in(0,\,1]$,
+As mentioned, while this question has been studied under a uniform Lipschitz condition \citep[e.g., by][]{bousquet2002stability,shalev2009stochastic,shalev2010learnability,feldman2018generalization,feldman2019high}, this assumption tends to be restrictive for many important SP formulations such as stochastic linear programming with Gaussian cost coefficients.
+(See Section \ref{sec: related results} for more discussions).
+In a standard SP setting---which is typically in the absence of the uniform Lipschitz condition or its comparable variations---the said research question remains largely open.
+In response, this current paper presents perhaps the first affirmative answer through the following three sets of results on $\xhb$ with some small enough $\delta\geq 0$ as defined in \eqref{define solution}: \begin{itemize} \item[(a)] We show, perhaps for the first time, that SAA's sample complexity matches that of the canonical SMD \citep{nemirovski2009robust,ghadimi2013stochastic,lan2020first}, under comparable assumptions commonly imposed for the latter.
+More specifically, when the subgradient of $f(\cdot,\xi)$ admits a bounded variance of no more than $\sigma_p^2$---with the underlying randomness being heavy-tailed---and the population-level objective function $F$ consists of an $\mathcal L$-smooth term and an $\mathcal M$-Lipschitz term, we prove in Theorems \ref{thm: suboptimality} and \ref{thm: second main theorem convex optimal rate} of Section \ref{sec: SA-comparable} that, for any given $\epsilon\in(0,\,1]$,

 where we recall the definition of $V_{q'}$ in \eqref{penalty term}.
-This set of results provide perhaps the first theoretical explanation on the comparable empirical performance between SAA and SMD.
+This set of results is identical to the best-known sample complexity bounds for the conventional SMD, providing perhaps the first theoretical explanation on the comparable empirical performance between SAA and SMD.
+A summary of their comparisons is presented in Table \ref{table summary results compare with SMD}.
 Furthermore, \eqref{summary first result} also exhibits advantages when compared with the existing SAA's sample complexity benchmark by \cite{oliveira2023sample}.
-In particular, with the aforementioned assumption on the bounded-ness of variance, our results apply to the ``most heavy-tailed'' scenario considered by \cite{oliveira2023sample}.
-In this scenario, as explained in Remark \ref{remark: compare to OT p=2} later, \eqref{summary first result} significantly improves over the said benchmark in terms of the rate with dimensionality $d$ and, for some cases, additionally in terms of the rates with $\epsilon$ and/or $\mathcal M$.
+In particular, with the aforementioned assumption on the boundedness of variance, our results apply to the ``most heavy-tailed'' scenario considered by \cite{oliveira2023sample}.
+In this scenario, as explained in Remark \ref{remark: compare to OT p=2} later, \eqref{summary first result} significantly improves over the said benchmark in terms of the rate with dimensionality $d$ and, for some cases, additionally in terms of the rate with $\mathcal M$.

 \item[(b)] In Theorem \ref{Most explicit result here} of Section \ref{sec: Metric entropy-free}, under comparable conditions as in the typical non-asymptotic results for SAA, we prove what seems to be the first, large deviations-type sample complexity bound completely free from any metric entropy terms in the light-tailed settings: Suppose that \eqref{Lipschitz condition} holds and $M(\xi)$ therein is sub-Gaussian with a parameter $\varphi>0$.
 For any $\epsilon\in(0,1]$ and $\beta\in(0,1)$, the solution $\xhb$ to SAA \eqref{Eq: SAA-ell2} satisfies that